matthew-1313/PlayPal-FrontEnd/README.md

 <li>No relation database implementation - we were trained to use PostgreSQL and initial tried a same approach to Firebase.
 We quickly learned that we not the intended utilisation of the tech.</li>
 <li>Svelte - Having a React background from the bootcamp, we had to relearn how to adjust our app's file structure, utilisation of Svelte stores and how to trigger page/component rerenders</li>
 <li>User authentication - While Firebase has this feature we decided not incorporate it into our application as it is email-based - a feature our application does not use.
 Consequently, we have an issue in maintaining a user info store across our application.</li>

+### Features
+Here are some features for future considerations

 ## Project Team Members
 <table>